metafates/mangal/README.md

 go build
 ```

 > You can also cross build for windows, linux & macos
 > by running `cross-compile.py` (you will need Python 3)
 >
+> Built binaries and generated packages
-> Built binaries will be stored in the `bin` folder
+> will be stored in the `bin` folder

 ## Limitations